Alternatives to studying abroad during the pandemic

 Here are a few cards that we recommend for those studying abroad:

 - The Chase Sapphire Preferred® Card offers 2X points on all travel and dining purchases plus no foreign transaction fees.
 The annual fee is $95.
-Plus, you earn 60,000 bonus points after you spend $4,000 on purchases in the first three months from account opening.
-That equals $750 in travel rewards when you redeem through the Chase Ultimate Rewards travel portal.
+Plus, you earn 80,000 bonus points after you spend $4,000 on purchases in the first three months from account opening.
+Plus earn a $50 statement credit on grocery purchases in the first year of account opening.
+That equals $1000 in travel rewards when you redeem through the Chase Ultimate Rewards travel portal.
 You can even get more value if you transfer points to Chase travel partners like United or Hyatt.

 - The United℠ Explorer Card offers a $0 annual fee for the first year, then an annual fee of $95 per year after that.
-You can also earn 40,000 bonus miles after you spend $2,000 on purchases in the first three months your account is open , 2 miles per $1 spent at restaurants and on hotel stays, and up to $100 Global Entry or TSA PreCheck™ Fee Credit.
+You can also earn 40,000 bonus miles after you spend $2,000 on purchases in the first three months your account is open.
+Plus, an additional 25,000 bonus miles after you spend $10,000 in the first six months; 2 miles per $1 spent at restaurants and on hotel stays, and up to $100 Global Entry or TSA PreCheck™ Fee Credit.
 There are also no foreign transaction fees on this card.

 - The American Express® Gold Card offers a welcome bonus of 60,000 Membership Rewards® points after spending $4,000 on purchases in the first 6 months of account opening.
 You’ll earn 4X points at restaurants worldwide and 4X points at U.S. supermarkets (on up to $25,000 in purchases per calendar year; then 1X).
 The card has no foreign transaction fees (see rates & fees).